sammy-lord/blog-posts/Why I switched to Chromebook.md

 ## Cloud Gaming

 When it comes to gaming, cloud gaming has changed the landscape.
-Services like NVIDIA GeForce NOW and Google Stadia allow me to play high-end games on my Chromebook with the same quality as on my gaming PC.
+Services like NVIDIA GeForce NOW and XBOX Cloud Gaming allow me to play high-end games on my Chromebook with the same quality as on my gaming PC.
 The hardware limitations of the Chromebook are no longer a barrier, as the heavy lifting is done by powerful servers.
 I can game anywhere, anytime, without lugging around a bulky gaming rig.

 Switching to a Chromebook has been a game-changer for me.
 It brings together the comfort of a streamlined interface, robust security, access to my favorite apps, and even solid gaming performance.
 If you're looking for a device that combines simplicity, security, and versatility, a Chromebook might just be the perfect fit.